PythonAberdeen/user_group/README.md

     8
     13
     ...

+Try modifying your Fibonacci function to produce the [bi-directional sequence](https://en.wikipedia.org/wiki/Fibonacci_number#Sequence_properties) meaning the function is defined for negative numbers and zero too.

 Can you modify the program to print the Tribonaci sequence (first 3 terms are `1` and the next term is the sum of the previous 3 terms) or n-bonaci sequence (first n terms are `1` and the next term is the sum of the previous n terms).